Ultimate Charleston Real Estate Investing Guide for 2026

 Wholesaling

-As a real estate wholesaler, you sign a contract to purchase a home that other real estate investors might want.
-But you do not close on the house: once you have the property under contract, you allow an investor to become the buyer for a price.
-The real estate investor then completes the purchase.
-The real estate wholesaler does not sell the property — they sell the contract to purchase it.
+As a real estate wholesaler, you enter a contract to buy a residential property that other real estate investors will be interested in.
+But you don't close on the home: after you control the property, you get a real estate investor to take your place for a fee.
+The property under contract is bought by the investor, not the wholesaler.
+The wholesaler does not sell the property — they sell the rights to purchase it.

 Factors to Consider